-As of December 31, 2022, the Company had \$76.2 million remaining for share repurchase under the New Repurchase Program, subject to certain conditions in the Company's Loan Agreement and Term Loan Agreement.
-At December 31, 2022, the Company had 36,302,618 unrestricted shares of common stock outstanding.
-The Company may repurchase up to an aggregate amount not to exceed \$5.0 million pursuant to its Loan Agreement, and \$5.5 million pursuant to its Term Loan Agreement, in any fiscal year, or an unlimited amount if the Company meets certain conditions as described in each of the agreements.
-In 2022, the conditions were met to repurchase an unlimited amount of shares.
+As of December 31, 2023, the Company had \$77.3 million remaining for share repurchase under the New Repurchase Program, subject to certain conditions in the Company's Loan Agreement.
+At December 31, 2023, the Company had 34,384,905 unrestricted shares of common stock outstanding.
+The Company may repurchase up to an aggregate amount not to exceed \$5.0 million pursuant to its Loan Agreement, in any fiscal year, or an unlimited amount if the Company meets certain conditions as described in the agreement.
+In 2023, the conditions were met to repurchase an unlimited number of shares.